AltraSol/temp/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# vary

+Improve readability and ease the implementation of techniques for processing unstructured data from varying sources.

 ## Overview

-To improve readability and ease the implementation of techniques for processing unstructured data from varying sources.

 A collection of methods intended to improve the resiliency of a data pipeline by relying on pattern detection to define table dimensions,